Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 Quantum mechanical Schrodinger equations and DFT are unable to predict any (multi-electron) atoms or molecules (= fake ab-initio or empirical theory, this p.23-lower ), so we do Not need to use these useless quantum mechanics and DFT that are just too time-consuming ( this p.1-abstract-upper ) and obstructing technological development.

-Quantum mechanical DFT model (= used in all the present atomic force microscope experiments, this p.2-Figure 1 ) must artificially choose fake exchange and intermolecular van der Waals (= dispersion ) potential whose parameters must be fitted to experiments ( this-last-calculation method uses empirical Grimme D3 dispersion potential, this p.19-Fig.19, this p.5-1.3, this p.3-6 ) with No ability to predict physical values ( this p.21-2.3.6, this-lower-DFT Limitation ).
+Quantum mechanical DFT model (= used in all the present atomic force microscope experiments, this p.2-Figure 1 ) must artificially choose fake exchange energy and intermolecular van der Waals (= dispersion ) potential whose parameters must be fitted to experiments ( this-last-calculation method uses empirical Grimme D3 dispersion potential, this p.19-Fig.19, this p.5-1.3, this p.3-6 ) with No ability to predict physical values ( this p.21-2.3.6, this-lower-DFT Limitation ).

 ↑ Just using experimentally-measured values (= such as each atomic shape ) without wasting too much time in the useless quantum mechanical methods (= with No ability to predict anything ) is the most efficient, useful way of developing nano-technology through multi-probe atomic force microscopes.